Mining industry of South Africa

 Mining in South Africa was once the main driving force behind the history and development of Africa's most advanced and richest economy.
-Large-scale and profitable mining started with the discovery of a diamond on the banks of the Orange River in 1867 by Erasmus Jacobs and the subsequent discovery and exploitation of the Kimberley pipes a few years later.
-Gold rushes to Pilgrim's Rest and Barberton were precursors to the biggest discovery of all, the Main Reef/Main Reef Leader on Gerhardus Oosthuizen's farm Langlaagte, Portion C, in 1886, the Witwatersrand Gold Rush and the subsequent rapid development of the gold field there, the biggest of them all.
+Large-scale and profitable mining started with the discovery of a diamond on the banks of the Orange River in 1867 by Erasmus Jacobs and the subsequent discovery of the Kimberley pipes a few years later.

+Gold rushes to Pilgrim's Rest and Barberton were precursors to the biggest discovery of all, the Main Reef/Main Reef Leader on Gerhardus Oosthuizen's farm Langlaagte, Portion C, in 1886, which kicked off the Witwatersrand Gold Rush and the subsequent rapid development of the gold field there.

-Diamond and gold production are now well down from their peaks, though South Africa is still fifth in worldwide gold production, but remains a cornucopia of mineral riches.
-It is the world's largest producer of chrome, manganese, platinum, vanadium and vermiculite.
-It is the second largest producer of ilmenite, palladium, rutile and zirconium.
+Diamond and gold production are now well down from their peaks, though South Africa is still fifth in worldwide gold production and remains a cornucopia of mineral riches.
+The country is also the world's largest producer of chrome, manganese, platinum, vanadium and vermiculite.

+South Africa is the world's second largest producer of ilmenite, palladium, rutile and zirconium.
 It is also the world's third largest coal exporter.
 South Africa is also a huge producer of iron ore; in 2012, it overtook India to become the world's third-biggest iron ore supplier to China, the world's largest consumers of iron ore.

 Due to a history of corruption and maladministration in the South African mining sector, ANC secretary-general Gwede Mantashe announced at the beginning of 2013 that mining companies misrepresenting their intentions could have their licences revoked.

-In 2019, the country was the world's largest producer of platinum; the world's largest producer of chromium; the world's largest producer of manganese; the 2nd largest world producer of titanium; the world's 11th largest producer of gold; the 3rd worldwide producer of vanadium; the 6th largest world producer of iron ore; the 11th largest world producer of cobalt; and the 15th largest world producer of phosphate.
+In 2019, South Africa was the world's largest producer of platinum; the world's largest producer of chromium; the world's largest producer of manganese; the 2nd largest world producer of titanium; the world's 11th largest producer of gold; the 3rd worldwide producer of vanadium; the 6th largest world producer of iron ore; the 11th largest world producer of cobalt; and the 15th largest world producer of phosphate.
 It was the world's 12th largest producer of uranium in 2018.

+The mining sector in South Africa falls under the mandate of the Department of Mineral and Petroleum Resources (DMPR), which was re-established in June 2024, having been split from another Ministry.
+The Department is overseen by the Minister of Mineral and Petroleum Resources.